yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 </menu>
 </code>

-And the destination format was in the following general format:
+and the destination format was in the following general format:

 <code class="xml">
 <item name="Menu">